 Masters Degree (Graduate) Program

-Today the athletic training program is transitioning to a Masters Degree and will accept our first cohort which began the second summer session of 2016.The undergraduate program is no longer accepting students with the final undergraduate cohort graduating May of 2017.
+Today the athletic training program has transitioned to a Master of Science in Athletic Training and accepted our first cohort which began the second summer session of 2016.The undergraduate program is no longer accepting students with the final undergraduate cohort graduating May of 2017.
 November 2017 the Athletic Training Program received notification from the Commission on Accreditation of Athletic Training Education (CAATE) that, following a very successful self-study and on-site visit, was awarded the maximum of 10 years of continuing accreditation and the degree change to the Master of Science in Athletic Training (MSAT) was also awarded.
 This transition to the masters level is in line with the profession of athletic training's move to require a masters degree in athletic training as the entry-level degree.